Message from the College of Medicine dean

-To recognize and celebrate the College of Medicine spring 2020 graduates, Dr. Preston Smith (MD) recorded the graduation video above.
+To recognize and celebrate the College of Medicine fall 2020 graduates, Dr. Preston Smith (MD) recorded the following graduation video.
 A written version of his address is below.

 Hello and congratulations to everyone graduating at Fall 2020 Convocation!

 For all our Master of Physical Therapy and grad studies graduates, I share the following words: on behalf of the College of Medicine, we are incredibly proud of you!
 We’re proud of your commitment and hard work to get to this day.
 We’re proud of your resilience, as our world shifted so suddenly this past year.

 I, and everyone at our college, wish you well as you begin this next phase of your life.